jpthiele/docs.carpentries.org/topic_folders/instructor_training/trainers_training.md

 ### Becoming a Trainer
 The Trainers group periodically accepts new members via application.
-New Trainers undergo an eight-week training program outlined below and agree to the [Trainer Agreement](duties_agreement.md).
+New Trainers undergo an ten-week training program outlined below and agree to the [Trainer Agreement](duties_agreement.md).

 #### Trainers Training Program